infracsademos/terraform/monitoring/custom-prometheus/README.md

-# Monitoring services in AKS trough Prometheus and display them in Grafana 🔍
+# Monitoring services in AKS by collecting metrics with Prometheus and display them in Grafana 🔍

 1. [Introduction](#introduction)
 2. [Architecture Overview](#architecture-overview)